-- 1. has questions or concerns about this policy or its accompanying regulations; - 2. wishes to request or discuss accommodations for a student based on religion; may contact:
+- 1. has questions or concerns about this policy or its accompanying regulations; - 2. wishes to request or discuss accommodations based on religion; OR - would like a copy the Board's complaint procedures or complaint forms related to claims of discrimination or harassment should contact the following District official:

-Deborah Mailloux-Petersen Director of Pupil Services Newtown Public Schools 3 Primrose Street Newtown, CT 06470 Telephone: 203-246-7628 email: petersend@newtown.k12.ct.us
+Deborah Mailloux-Petersen Director of Pupil Services Newtown Public Schools 3 Primrose Street Newtown, CT 06470 Phone: (203) 426 7628 e-mail: petersend@newtown.k12.ct.us

-Any parent, student, staff member, Board member or community member who has questions or concerns about the Board's policies regarding discrimination or harassment of students on the basis of gender/sex, gender identity, pregnancy or sexual orientation may contact the District's Title IX Coordinator:
+Any employee who has questions or concerns about the Board's policies regarding discrimination on the basis of gender/sex/sexual orientation/pregnancy/gender identity or expression applicable to employees should contact the District's Title IX Coordinator:

-Deborah Mailloux-Petersen Director of Pupil Services Newtown Public Schools 3 Primrose Street Newtown, CT 06470 Telephone: 203-246-7628 email: petersend@newtown.k12.ct.us
+Deborah Mailloux-Petersen Director of Pupil Services Newtown Public Schools 3 Primrose Street Newtown, CT 06470 Phone: (203) 426 7628 e-mail: petersend@newtown.k12.ct.us should contact the District's Section 504/ADA Coordinator: